-Memorial Sloan Kettering provides assistance to postdoctoral researchers who require immigration services to complete their training.
+Memorial Sloan Kettering provides assistance to postdoctoral researchers who require visa support.

 Incoming MSK postdocs can reach out to the pertinent Immigration Services staff member with any questions regarding work-related immigration issues.